enlyze/enlyze-python/docs/concepts.rst

 <production_order>`.
 In the real world, an appliance might have some additonal
 outputs, but only the main output (the product) modelled in the ENLYZE platform.
-Similarly to the production order, a product is referenced by an identifier originating from a system of the customer, which is synchronized into the ENLYZE platform.
+Similarly to the production order, a product is referenced by an identifier originating from a customer system, which is synchronized into the ENLYZE platform.

 During the integration into the ENLYZE platform, the product identifier is